commercetools/merchant-center-application-kit/.changeset/moody-chicken-do.md

 ## FormMainPage

-`<FormMainPage>` is a controlled components used to render a page with a form or something that requires user input.
+`<FormMainPage>` is a controlled component used to render a page with a form or something that requires user input.

 ```jsx
 import { useFormik } from 'formik';